ThomasLadner/FinalProject_ML2020_2-accuracy/README.md

 # FinalProject_ML2020_2-accuracy

 Notebook for the final project of the course Machine Learning 2020 at UIBK

+# Team
+Name: 2%accuracy
+Contributors: Thomas Ladner, Simon Lechner